Ryker2515/Java/README.md

 # Java

-Change Make Make App in java using Jrame
+Change Maker App in java using Jrame